1965–66 Atlético Madrid season

 The 1965–66 season was Atlético Madrid's 62nd season in existence and the club's 29th consecutive season in the top flight of Spanish football.

 Summary

 The club clinched the league trophy after almost 15 years since the last title in a close race against archrivals Real Madrid clinching the league in the last round.
 Meanwhile, in European Cup Winners' Cup the squad reached the quarterfinals stage only to be defeated by future Champions Borussia Dortmund which will mean the first Continental trophy for a German club.
-Also Forward Luis Aragones shared the Pichichi trophy for the highest scorer in the league with his fellow Atlético forward José Eulogio Gárate and Real Madrid's Amancio.
+Also Forward Luis Aragones shared the Pichichi trophy for the highest scorer in the league.

-In the Copa del Generalísimo, the squad advanced to the quarterfinals stage and was eliminated by Athletic Bilbao after two matches.